ThomasLengeling/KinectPV2/README.md

 - imageTest,  color image, depth image and infrared image
 - skeleton, how to track up to 6 skeletons
 - mask, obtain bodyIndex of the users.
+- Point Cloud, Example who to render the point cloud from the depth Image information

 To build the library from source, use this repository [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)